cimendes/roProfile/README.md

 ## Updates:

+20/10/2016 - version 1.1.0 - Started process to remove problematic loci.
+The Loci with multiple alleles are now being removed from the profile.
+The removal of the loci with allele size too variable and generation of a log file for the removed loci are planned to be implemented next.

 19/10/2016 - version 1.0.2 - fixed a bug where the full gene sequence wasn't being retrieved by one nucleotide

 ## Usage